 About Julia Hollander

-For a dozen years I was a freelance opera director based in London.
-Which sounds a very rarified sort of life, but I look back on it as entirely eclectic and sociable and practical.
+In my twenties and early thirties I worked as a freelance opera director based in London.
+Which sounds a very rarified sort of life, but I look back on it as entirely eclectic and sociable and practical..

 I had decided on opera as my vocation because of its claim to bring together all art forms – gestamtkunstwerk, as Wagner had called it (basically, I couldn’t decide which I loved more – literature or music or painting, so I set out to do them all at once).
 It was my job to tell stories by bringing together highly skilled singers and instrumentalists and technical teams and publicists and the whole mechanism of what opera has always been (despite its class associations in English culture) – popular entertainment.
 It took me all over the world, to many of the most glamorous opera houses in Europe and on continents well beyond.
 At the same time, whenever I was home in London, during my evenings and weekends I pursued my own singing work in professional London choirs.